justinthelaw/uds-rke2/docs/MINIO.md

 # MinIO Configuration

-MinIO is an optional package that deploys a MinIO layer, for a full-featured and simplified S3 object storage API and service, on top of the [Local Path Provisioner](./LOCAL-PATH.md) or [Longhorn](./LONGHORN.md) storage solutions.
-MinIO can be deployed as a component as part of the UDS RKE2 [standard bundle](../bundles/rke2-standard/uds-bundle.yaml), but is not included in the [slim bundle](../bundles/rke2-slim/uds-bundle.yaml).
+MinIO is a package that deploys a full-featured and simplified S3 object storage API and service.
+This package is only deployed on top of the [Local Path Provisioner](./LOCAL-PATH.md) or [Longhorn](./LONGHORN.md) storage solutions.

 ## Usage